 Those who develop alcoholism or drug addiction will become utterly consumed by their drug of use.
 The NHS estimates around 3% of women and 9% of men will suffer from alcoholism during their lifetime.

-When alcoholism or drug addiction develops, a preoccupation with drinking or drug using also arises.
-This means drinking alcohol or using drugs is prioritised at the expense of other important responsibilities.
+When alcoholism or drug addiction develops, a preoccupation with drinking or drug-using also arises.
+This means drinking alcohol or using drugs is prioritized at the expense of other important responsibilities.
 Many people who suffer from alcoholism or drug addiction say they are not able to function correctly without alcohol or drugs.

 Some of the psychological signs of alcohol dependency include: